Learning real-time one-counter automata using polynomially many queries: Learning DROCAs

-The correctness of \Cref{algdroca} follows from the fact that whenever the teacher replies yes to a minimal synchronous-equivalence query, the learnt \droca recognises the target language.
-Now, we show that this algorithm will terminate after polynomially many membership, counter-value and minimal synchronous-equivalence queries.
+The correctness of \Cref{algdroca} follows from the fact that whenever the teacher replies yes to a "minimal synchronous-equivalence query", the learnt "\droca" recognises the target language.
+Now, we show that the algorithm terminates after polynomially many queries.